 Grammarly was designed from the beginning to be a tool that helps anyone with their writing, not just professional writers.
 Using Grammarly is as easy as using Social Media.

-The online editor is as easy to use as any other word processing software you use, the plugins work in the background and don’t interfere with your workflow, and their mobile apps replace your keyboard to make suggestions as you write.
+The online editor is as easy to use as any other word-processing software; the plugins work in the background and don’t interfere with your workflow, and their mobile apps replace your keyboard to make suggestions as you write.

 Signing up for the free or the premium version is done in minutes, and once you are signed up, you can easily activate all the plugins by signing in to your Grammarly account.
-You can now even use your Google or Facebook Account to sign up for a Grammarly account without having to add in your email manually.
+You can now even use your Google or Facebook Account to sign up for a Grammarly account without manually adding your email.

-Grammarly was designed to complement your workflow and make grammar checking an effortless process.
+Grammarly was designed to complement your workflow and make grammar-checking effortless.

 Grammarly and Accuracy

 Language is a complicated thing.
-It’s always evolving; there are always new names and meanings popping up; people create a unique expression and make up new words that get popular all the time.
+It’s constantly evolving; new names and meanings are always popping up; people create unique expressions and make up new words that get popular all the time.

 This is why no one can say that Grammarly is 100% accurate.
-It’s still pretty accurate and useful for certain things.
+However, it’s still pretty accurate and helpful for certain things.
 Here are the things with which Grammarly can help: